Recycling Facts

 - Try to carry a bottle, aluminum can, or plastic containers, until you find a recycling bin.

-- Do not mix (contaminate) the recycling bins by dropping incorrect material/trash in recycling bins.
+- Do not contaminate the recycling bins by dropping trash into recycling bins.

 Recycle every day